openshift/openshift-tools/jenkins/README.md

 The files within this directory are used to set up automation around testing, building, and deploying changes to components in the openshift-tools repository.

+### Using the CI as a developer
+Upon submitting a pull request, tests will automatically be started for the changes in the pull request as long as the user who opened the pull request is on the user or organization whitelist.
+There may be some delay between the tests starting and the pull request being updated as the docker build initialization can take some time.
+Once testing is completely, the pull request will be updated with the result.
+The last commit will be marked with success or failure and a link to the test output.

+To manually run tests for a pull request, a whitelisted user can comment the term `[test]` to initiate testing.
+Testing will also be initiated any time the pull request commits are updated.

 ### How it works
 When a pull request is submitted to the openshift-tools repository on github, a webhook starts a job on a persistent jenkins instance running in an openshift environment.
 The job is a simple jenkins pipeline using the `Jenkinsfile` in this directory.
-The pipeline determines the action to take based on the action and some other details in the webhook.
+The pipeline determines the action to take based on the `action` field and some other details in the webhook.
 When a test is necessary, the jenkins pipeline starts a build on the openshift environment titled `openshift-tools-test` and outputs the build logs to the pipeline's logs.

 Tests will be run whenever a pull request is opened, reopened, or "synchronized" (a commit is added, subtracted, or amended).
 Tests can also be manually performed by commenting on the pull request with the term '[test]' with a whitelisted user.